Roadmap to Reopening

 If a student or staff member tests positive for COVID-19

 SFDPH will be notified immediately to facilitate contact tracing.
 The individual must isolate at home for at least 10 days after first symptoms occurred or from test date if asymptomatic.
-Close contacts at school (cohort and affiliated faculty and staff) identified and will be notified with a Close Contact Advisory that they must quarantine for 14 days after the last date the person was at school.
+Close contacts at school (cohort and affiliated faculty and staff) identified and will be notified with a Close Contact Advisory that they must quarantine for 10 days after the last date the person was at school.
 All other staff and families on campus will receive a General Exposure Advisory.
-Testing for the cohort will be required and the cohort will close for 14 days after last exposure.
+Testing for the cohort will be recommended after Day 6 or immediately if the close contact is experiencing symptoms while the cohort will close for 10 days after last exposure.
 Non-exposed cohorts remain open.
 La Scuola will work with individual and cohort on a campus return date in conjunction with SFDPH.

-- Student or staff member may return 10 days after testing positive AND symptoms have improved and if it has been at least 24 hours hours since the last fever without the use of fever reducing medications.
+- Student or staff member may return 10 days after testing positive AND symptoms have improved and if it has been at least 24 hours since the last fever without the use of fever-reducing medications.

 If a student or staff member has close contact with a confirmed COVID-19 case